SwiTool/mouseGame/README.md

 # SockPaint

-Working on:
+Working on: waiting for ideas..

-Waiting for ideas...
+v0.0.8:
+- added pipette (key [P] then click to choose color.
+You can click&drag to be more accurate)

 v0.0.7:
 - code optimization